jhspetersson/jhspetersson/README.md

 🎮 [Q2048](https://github.com/jhspetersson/q2048)

-Being a huge fan of Quake, I participated in some kind of anniversary online event called QuakeExpo: people presenting their Quake mods, maps, models, whatever.
+Being a huge fan of Quake, I participated in some kind of anniversary online event called [QuakeExpo](https://qexpo2016.com): people presenting their Quake mods, maps, models, whatever.
-Yes, it's been a while since tha brand shaked the gaming community for the first time.
+Yes, it's been a while since the brand shaked the gaming community for the first time.
 However, even today you can find all kinds of goodies for one of the most brilliant games ever.

-This is a reimplementation of well-known [2048](https://play2048.co) puzzle on Quake engine.
+This is a remake of well-known [2048](https://play2048.co) puzzle on Quake engine.